-Ansel walked quickly back into the meeting hall.
+Ansel hurried back into the meeting hall.
 He looked on the floor of the hallway for her necklace as he walked slowly.
 He got to the meeting room’s doors to find one slightly ajar.
 He heard Helmer talking with Hector.

 “Do you think this is wise, leaving the girl with the protector?” asked Helmer.

 “What other choice do we have?
 She has been through enough.
 She needs to be in her own home.”